CarlRaymond/jquery.normalizeGridRows/README.md

 To reapply the behavior when the window's resize and orientationchange events are triggered, use:
         $(".myboxes").normalizeGridBoxes({ events: ['resize', 'orientationchange'] });
-The default debounce interval is 250ms; specify a different interval with a 'default' property in the options object.
+The default debounce interval is 250ms; specify a different interval with a 'delay' property in the options object.

 The plugin works by iterating the collection in document order, and finding the contiguous